 1. Can I see some apps you’ve already created?

 When we talk about software development, the experience is highly valuable.
 Of course, developers should have a lot of knowledge, but if they’ve already created some apps, they know what to expect and can advise you in a lot of fields.
 A software house should eagerly show you their portfolio of previously created apps.
 You can also ask about the results: how high their apps have been ranked in the App Store, what are the reviews.

 2. Have you ever worked on a similar project?

 If they are not experienced with your industry, it’s good if they’ve already created an app with similar features as yours.
-If you need payment integration or geolocation in your app, it will be easier if the software house already knows what to do.
+If you need payment integration or geolocation in your app, it will be easier if the software development company already knows what to do.